 The TRS staff is organized into five departments: Administrative, Active Members, Benefit Recipients, Accounting, and Information Technology.
 Please link here for a listing of staff members and departments.

 The Montana TRS was established by state law in 1937.
-The system has grown from its initial enrollment of 3,367 members to more than 18,300 active members, and now has assets in excess of $3.8 billion.
-Approximately 14,800 members and beneficiaries receive retirement, disability, survivor, or minor child benefits in excess of $303 million each year.
+The system has grown from its initial enrollment of 3,367 members to approximately 19,000 active members as of FY2017, and now has nearly $4 billion in assets.
+Over 15,500 members and beneficiaries received retirement, disability, survivor, or minor child benefits in excess of $330 million in FY2017.

 The Montana Teachers' Retirement System serves active and retired teachers and educators in the State of Montana.
 Its primary purpose is to administer their pension plan, which includes (but is not limited to) payment of retirement benefits, collection of member contributions and enrollment of new members.

 The TRS is a Defined Benefit Plan qualified under Internal Revenue Code (IRC) 401(a).
 Membership in TRS is compulsory for all K-12 public educators, except for persons teaching fewer than thirty days in each fiscal year.